DragonPlayz-1/widgets/README.md

 </div>

-This is a heavily customized version of the **Dashboard widget** from [adi1090x/widgets](https://github.com/adi1090x/widgets), meticulously adapted and enhanced for a **1366x768 display** with numerous personal modifications, new features, and optimizations.
+This is a heavily customized version of the **Dashboard widget** from [adi1090x/widgets](https://github.com/adi1090x/widgets), meticulously adapted and enhanced for **ANY display resolution** using 100% percentage-based positioning and responsive viewport units.
+Works seamlessly on 1366×768, 1920×1080, 2560×1440, 4K, ultrawide, and any other screen size—with zero pixel values ensuring perfect scaling.

 > **✨ Original Work Credits:** Massive thanks to **[@adi1090x](https://github.com/adi1090x)** for creating the original beautiful EWW widgets collection that made this customization possible!